neanes/neanes/ROADMAP.md

 - Better styling
 - Right-align option for tempo
 - Right align for multiple elements grouped together (e.g. tempo followed by martyria).
 Does this maybe become a "paragraph option", where a paragraph can consist of neumes, small text-boxes that fit to the width of their contents, and have an alignment?
-- Fix neume justification routine when a text box is entered in the middle of a line
 - Score checker that points out potential issues by using Fr.
 Ephraim's style rules (and other sources).
 - Investigate the feasibility of image recognition, allowing users to upload an image of a score that would be transformed into a file in our program.
 - Export to HTML